Enjoy these used curriculum sale tips for the big day on June 8!

-While both the homeschool workshop and used curriculum sale events are free, we’ve negotiated a special deal on dinners with the church’s Kindness Kitchen – warm, fresh, boxed meals at $4.50 per person, an incredible price especially for homeschool families!
+While both the homeschool workshop and used curriculum sale events are free, we’ve negotiated a special deal on dinners with the church’s Kindness Kitchen – warm, fresh, boxed meals at incredible prices, especially for homeschool families!

 These meals are lovingly created from scratch by the amazing Greg & Mary Reynolds, who have a combined 35 years of private catering experience.
 (They’re also retired homeschool parents!)
-Each meal will contain two big flour beef enchiladas, rice, and beans, all warm and made on-site that evening.
+Each meal will contain two cream cheese enchiladas, rice, and beans, all warm and made on-site that evening.